aaronbloomfield/ccc/hws/arbitrage/index.md

 Your assignment is to create a program that attempts to make a profit by arbitrage trading.
 For the purposes of this assignment, a *profit* means an increase in the value of your holdings in USD; the holdings are computed from the amount of ETH and TC your program controls as well as the current price of each.

 You must take gas estimation into account!
 Otherwise, if you were only to make 0.001 ETH, but it costs 0.002 ETH in gas, you are losing money.
 How to estimate gas fees is discussed on the [introduction to web3.py](../../docs/web3py.html) ([md](../../docs/web3py.md)) page -- once you create a transaction, you call `eth.estimateGas()`.
-Note that if you are exchanging TC for ETH, then your gas fees will be double, as you have to call `approve()` first on the TokenCC contract, and then `exchangeTokenForEther()` on the DEX.
-In this case, for our purposes, you can just estimate the gas for the first transaction and just double it.
 The expected gas values will be in the tens of thousands of gas -- 36,000 to 65,000 is a reasonable guess, but yours may be higher or lower.

-When providing a transaction, you also have to supply the gasPrice.  **For this assignment, we will select a standard 10 gwei as the gas price.**  The gas estimate (perhaps doubled) times the gas cost (10 gwei) will allow you to compute the cost of gas in ether, which is the $g$ variable in the formulas above.
+When providing a transaction, you also have to supply the gasPrice.  **For this assignment, we will select a standard 10 gwei as the gas price.**  The gas estimate times the gas cost (10 gwei) will allow you to compute the cost of gas in ether, which is the $g$ variable in the formulas above.

 Your program must be in Python.
 It must be named `arbitrage_trading.py`.